 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Pleasure and Pain - Latest Comments in The Locks on My Front Door</title><link>http://whitneyhess.disqus.com/</link><description>Measuring the impact of new technology on human experience</description><language>en</language><lastBuildDate>Fri, 10 Apr 2009 15:51:36 -0000</lastBuildDate><item><title>Re: The Locks on My Front Door</title><link>http://whitneyhess.com/blog/2008/01/the-locks-on-my-front-door/#comment-8061342</link><description>If you do some searching on the interwebs, you'll find some great information on the history or locks and keys.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Whitney Hess, UX Coach - Latest Comments in The Locks on My Front Door</title><link>http://whitneyhess.disqus.com/</link><description>Improving the human experience one day at a time</description><atom:link href="https://whitneyhess.disqus.com/the_locks_on_my_front_door/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 10 Apr 2009 15:51:36 -0000</lastBuildDate><item><title>Re: The Locks on My Front Door</title><link>http://whitneyhess.com/blog/2008/01/the-locks-on-my-front-door/#comment-8061342</link><description>&lt;p&gt;If you do some searching on the interwebs, you'll find some great information on the history or locks and keys.
 What's ood is how the industry still has so much non-standardization.
-Of course,, that's a good thing because it keeps people from being able to do this with every locking system on the planet:&lt;br&gt;&lt;br&gt;&lt;a href="http://www.youtube.com/watch?v=pwTVBWCijEQ&amp;feature=player_embedded" rel="nofollow"&gt;http://www.youtube.com/watch?v=pwTVBWCijEQ&amp;feat...&lt;/a&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jason Wishard</dc:creator><pubDate>Fri, 10 Apr 2009 15:51:36 -0000</pubDate></item></channel></rss>
+Of course,, that's a good thing because it keeps people from being able to do this with every locking system on the planet:&lt;/p&gt;&lt;p&gt;&lt;a href="http://www.youtube.com/watch?v=pwTVBWCijEQ&amp;amp;feature=player_embedded" rel="nofollow noopener" target="_blank" title="http://www.youtube.com/watch?v=pwTVBWCijEQ&amp;amp;feature=player_embedded"&gt;http://www.youtube.com/watc...&lt;/a&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jason Wishard</dc:creator><pubDate>Fri, 10 Apr 2009 15:51:36 -0000</pubDate></item></channel></rss>